Market Analysis: Microsoft And Competitors In Software Industry - Microsoft (NASDAQ:MSFT)

 -

-With a revenue growth of 13.27%, which surpasses the industry average of 12.31%, the company is demonstrating robust sales expansion and gaining market share.
+The company's revenue growth of 13.27% exceeds the industry average of 12.31%, indicating strong sales performance and market outperformance.

 Debt To Equity Ratio